itsyoboieltr/anpr-ai/README.md

 For this project, I created the [ANPR dataset](https://archive.org/details/anpr-dataset), a dataset of approx. 30k handpicked images of number plates.

-Annotations are in YOLOV7 format.
+Annotations are in YOLO format.

 <img width="600" src="https://user-images.githubusercontent.com/72046715/183776762-7e0d9822-80a1-442e-a111-2fbc03b8213c.png">